sarahjcotton/swd500_2017/sessions/session2.1/task.md

 The goal of this task is to collaborate to create a website on a topic that interest.

 1. Split up into teams of 3 or 4
+2. Make sure you all set your user name on your local version of git.
+From command line type `git config --global user.name "your name"`
 2. Decide on what type of website you want to create.
 3. Delegate work, each team member should be responsible for a specific part of the website.
 4. One member of the team should set up a repository.
 You should then follow the steps in the [notes](README.md) in order to collaborate and create the website.